Jane's F/A-18: Gameplay

-Release

 Reception

 In the United States, F/A-18 sold 115,599 copies and earned $3.46 million during the year 2000.

 Jane's F/A-18 garnered generally positive reviews, and holds an average of 88% on aggregate web site GameRankings.

-Jane's F/A-18 was a finalist for the Academy of Interactive Arts & Sciences' 1999 "Simulation Game of the Year" award, which ultimately went to Microsoft Flight Simulator 2000.
+Jane's F/A-18 was a finalist for the Academy of Interactive Arts & Sciences' "Computer Simulation Game of the Year" award, which ultimately went to Microsoft Flight Simulator 2000.
 The editors of Computer Gaming World likewise nominated F/A-18 as the best simulation game of 2000, although it lost to Comanche vs. Hokum.
 The editors of Computer Games Magazine also nominated F/A-18 for their 2000 "Simulation of the Year" award.